-Through a service-learning partnerhip,
+Through a community-engaged learning partnerhip,

 - Students will rotate through your organization each semester.

 Every partnership is a unique relationship, which develops to best fit the needs of each organization in that specific situation.
-To learn more, check out our course profiles for some examples of current partnerships.

 Facilitate Smooth Partnering